armin-fx/BandedScad/doc/operator.md

 Creates a helix with a 2D-polygon similar rotate_extrude.
 This will generate every segment with operation `hull()` on the 2D-polygon ends.
 It makes sometimes trouble when you want to render the object.
-If you can it is maybe better to use the _function_ [`helix_extrude()`](draft_primitives.md#helix_extrude-).
+If you can, it is maybe better to use the _function_ [`helix_extrude()`](draft_primitives.md#helix_extrude-).

 modified from Gael Lafond, <https://www.thingiverse.com/thing:2200395>